developerpiru/TRACS/README.md

 If you have each of these required components installed, you can continue with natively installing TRACS in Linux or Mac OS.
 If these required components are missing or you don't have at least the recommended versions installed, you can follow the instructions below to install them.
-Note: For MAGeCK, we find versions after than 0.5.5 cause errors.
+Note: For MAGeCK, we find versions after 0.5.5 cause errors.
 For the purposes of TRACS, MAGeCK is only used to generate read counts so version 0.5.5 is sufficient and need not be upgraded.

 #### Installing required components
 Installing Python 3: